Learn if you are eligible to apply for a Spanish passport, the benefits of having one, and how to renew yours if it expires.

 - Ten years for those 30 and above when the passport was issued

 You can renew a passport when your existing passport has less than 12 months of validity left on it.
-The process you need to go through for passport renewal is the same as applying for a passport in general, except you will have to provide your old passport.
+Additionally, you can request a renewal if you run out of passport pages.
+The process for passport renewal is the same as applying for a passport in general, except you will have to provide your old passport.
+As is the case for a new passport, you will first make an appointment online.
 If you have renewed your ID within the last two years, you won’t need to provide a new photograph of yourself.

-If your passport gets lost or stolen, you need to contact the authorities immediately and apply for a replacement.
-A duplicate Spanish passport will normally be issued which will be valid for the same period that the lost/stolen passport was valid for.
-If the replacement passport is lost/stolen, however, any subsequent replacement passports issued may be limited to six months.
+If you lose your passport or someone steals it, you need to contact the authorities immediately and apply for a replacement.
+Spain will usually issue a duplicate Spanish passport that will be valid for the same period as your original passport.

 If you are abroad and your passport is lost or stolen, you should immediately contact the nearest Spanish consulate to get a provisional passport for travel.
 However, if a replacement passport is lost or stolen any subsequent replacement passports may only be valid for six months.